 Thomas Farley, a New York-based manners expert for WhatMannersMost.com, says be prepared for a variety of tips at hotels.
 If the hotel is a five-star property, the service expectations are greater and the tip should be, too.

 - Hotel porter toting your bags: $2 to $3 per bag.

 - Room service with gratuity included on the bill: $2, if server sets up the meal in your room.

 - Room service without gratuity included: 20 percent of the charge.

 - Toiletry/towel delivery: $2.

 - Doorman if he hails your cab: $1 to $5.

 - Concierge after guest's request: $5 to $25, depending on how difficult the task is (like procuring sold-out theater tickets).

 - Housekeeping: $1 to $5 per day.

-Etiquette coach and trainer Constance Hoffman, of Social and Business Graces Inc. in Los Angeles, says, "Don't leave the maid's tip on the nightstand as that has sexual connotations.
+Etiquette coach and trainer Constance Hoffman, of Social and Business Graces Inc. in St. Louis, says, "Don't leave the maid's tip on the nightstand as that has sexual connotations.
 Instead, put it on the desk or a counter."